Mbatia-Mwangi/odin-recipes/README.md

+# Project Recipes
-This project is known as Project:Recipes.
-The main aim is to practice my workflow on Git and HTML by building a basic recipe website.
+The main aim of this project is to practice my workflow on Git and HTML by building a basic recipe website.